orsonteodoro/oiledmachine-overlay/README.md

 This overlay applies 3 sets of flags to ensure that the integrity of fortify source checks and thunks are not compromised by compiler optimizations.

-* Set 1 for trusted secure data packages.  ~90–95% coverage, ~3–7% slowdown.
+* Set 1 for trusted secure data packages.
+95% Coverage
-* Set 2 for practical security-critical packages.
-98-99% coverage, ~5–10% slowdown.
+* Set 2 for practical security-critical packages.  ~99.9 Coverage
-* Set 3 for theoretical security-critcal packages.
-98-99% coverage, ~6–12% slowdown.
+* Set 3 for theoretical security-critcal packages.  ~99.9 Coverage

+Medium severity without sanitizers + SSP-strong,  Low severity with ASan + UBSan + SSP-strong

 Doesn't -O flags achieve the same thing?
 Yes but it doesn't give the fine grained control compared to these sets.
 The set is selected to counter the most